YixingHuang/DeepMedicPlus/README.md

 ### Training new models for your own data
 1. Preprocess the data with either your own preprocessing pipeline or [ours](./Brain_MRI_Preprocessing_pipeline/).
 2. Put your training data paths in the config files of [.\examples\configFiles\deepMedicPlus\train](./DeepMedicPlus/examples/configFiles/deepMedicPlus/train/).
-Put the volumes, labels, brain masks, and prior volumes into trainChannels_t1c.cfg  trainGtLabels.cfg  trainRoiMasks.cfg and trainPriorChannels_t1c.cfg respectively.
+Put the volumes, labels, brain masks, and prior volumes into trainChannels_t1c.cfg,  trainGtLabels.cfg,  trainRoiMasks.cfg, and trainPriorChannels_t1c.cfg, respectively.
+3. In [trainConfigwide.cfg](./DeepMedicPlus/examples/configFiles/trainConfigwide.cfg)  Line 62: please add a new numberOfEpochs value, for example, 80, then additional 30 epochs will be trained.